18-month-old boy at center of Amber Alert is dead, family and police sources say

 Crystal Jackson, 18-month-old Cedric Jackson Jr.'s aunt, said police told her the boy was not alive.

+It is not yet known how the boy died or where his body is.

+“We don’t know 100 percent of what happened,” Jackson said as she paused and began to cry, “but we all loved that baby.
+He was just the sweetest baby.”

-She told WFAA that she woke up in the middle of the night and he was gone, but she couldn't identify how someone got into the house.
+She said the boy was gone when she woke up in the middle of the night, but the aunt couldn't explain how someone got into her home.

-A search began Wednesday for a toddler after a close family friend was taken into custody and questioned in connection to the case Wednesday afternoon, police said.
+“It’s so crazy.
+I woke up and all I can remember is he wasn’t there.
+The first thing I did was start looking.
+He’s not going to get up and walk off on his own.
+He can’t even walk off curbs,” Jackson said.

-Jackson Jr., 18 months old, had recently been placed in the custody of his aunt by CPS, who called police Wednesday morning to report the toddler was missing, said Maj.
-Max Geron during a news conference.
+Cedric had recently been placed in the custody of his aunt by CPS, who called police Wednesday morning to report the toddler was missing, said Maj.
+Max Geron during a news conference Wednesday afternoon.

 The aunt told police that she put Cedric to bed at about 11 p.m.
 Tuesday and woke up to discover him missing almost seven hours later at her Lake Highlands condominium.